copolio/golith/README.md

-# Gin Bootify
+# Golith

-Gin Bootify is a template project that aims to ease the configuration and building of a Go server-side application using Gin.
+Golith is a template project that aims to ease the configuration and building of a Go server-side application using Gin.
 It minimizes the hassle of creating and configuring Gin applications by providing Gin middlewares, utilities, pre-configurations, and integrations with other popular libraries written in Go.